 Electronic copy must be submitted for all assignments, except where explicitly listed as optional for an assignment component.
 For assignment written work (non-programming), you may submit your document in PDF only.

-No late submissions will be accepted for any course work, and no make-up assignments (including quizzes) will be provided for missed/poorly completed work.
+No late submissions will be accepted for any course work, and no make-up assignments will be provided for missed/poorly completed work.
 It is your responsibility to ensure that all work is completed on time and to the best of your ability.

 If a piece of work has been mis-marked or if you believe the rubric used to evaluate the work is not appropriate, you may request a re-mark.
 For a re-mark to succeed, you must clearly and concisely express what you believe was mis-marked.
-To request a re-mark, please contact your TA.
+To request a re-mark, please contact your instructor.
 Requests must be submitted within 1 week of the marks being returned.